botre/anki-decks/src/computer-science.md

 ## Linker

 Program that takes one or more object files and combines them into a single executable file, library file, or another "object" file.

+## Memoization

+Storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing it again.